hamishll/hamishl/_books/bp-ta.md

         - ***System resources are shared***
         - *Sessions are not persistent*

-4. Application Virtualisation and Layering [Citrix XenApp, VMWare App Volumes]
+4. Application Virtualisation and Layering [Citrix XenApp, VMWare App Volumes, Thinapp]
     - `IC !, RR !, LA !`
+    - Application Layering where the applications are no longer isolated from each other (unlike 3.)
     - applications streamed to user
     - decoupling application from underlying OS and any dependencies on registry and file system
     - care taken to check if application behaves same way as if installed on local machine, it might not!
-    - Application Layering where the applications are no longer isolated from eah other
-    - Consider how user customeisations required for a process will be delivered
     - *Characteristics:*
-        - *Application is isolated from core image of VM, generally coupled with non-persistent VM*
+        - *Application / User personalisation is isolated from core image of VM, generally coupled with non-persistent VM*
         - *Application and UEM generally delivered via separate technologies*

- - what are esx and desktop providers
+    - Consider how developers will share resources
+    - **Consider how RR will be started after a reboot - generally you would have to make these applications part of th base OS image**
+    - Consider how user customisations required for a process will be delivered

- - Minimal citrix esx version and problem with login agent
+ - Minimal citrix esx version and problem with login agent --> 3.5
- - microsoft virtualizaion together with xenapp what are the caracteristic
  - learn exactly virtualization name provider with vdi persisten and not and characteristic
  - what happen when using virtualization hsd /presentatoin and when using layering
- - xenapp good for rr ? --> NO

 # ---------------------------------------------------------------------------